Spread festive joy with these Christmas eve box ideas for adults!

 Everyone gets a pair of socks for Christmas but go the extra mile by making some handmade ones.
 Use our free cable socks knitting pattern to knit some fuzzy socks (you could use festive yarn colours to make yours) that your loved ones can wear on Christmas morning.

-Personalised Christmas decorations
+6. Personalised Christmas decorations

 Sentimental Christmas eve box ideas will always have a special place in our hearts.
 For kids, new couples or even new pet owners, personalised Christmas decorations are always a winner.
 Celebrate the new relationship with a sweet tree ornament that will remind you of that Christmas eve for years to come.
 We love how simple these clear decorations are and just know they'll go with any Christmas decor.

-Homemade wax melts and candles
+7. Homemade wax melts and candles

 There's nothing better than opening a Christmas eve box and getting a huge waft of gorgeous scents.
 Candles and wax melts that are scented with winter spices, candy cane, or potpourri will make lovely additions and make the box truly smell like Christmas.

-Festive journals and stickers
+8. Festive journals and stickers

 We love journalling all year round but we also think it would be a reflective Christmas eve activity for all the family.
 Grab some notebooks or buy your loved ones a special journal for their box and write down all your hopes, dreams, and wishes for the new year.

-Fun festive accessories
+9. Fun festive accessories

 Silly accessories and ugly Christmas jumpers are a must.
 There's loads of great accessories you can pick up, pop in the box, and smile as your wear them around the home.